El Paso High School: History

 "The Lady on the Hill", as El Paso High is nicknamed, sits on a mountainside at the foot of the Franklin Mountains overlooking the central portion of the city and its boundary with Ciudad Juárez, Mexico.
 It stands out prominently on the horizon commanding a view of the city.
 Built by the architectural firm of Trost & Trost, the Greco-Roman features of El Paso High made it a unique landmark in town.
-Construction for the school cost about $500,000.00.
-The inside of the school with its marble floors is as elegant as the outside.
+Construction for the school cost about $500,000.
 Inside the front entrance, the hallway that circles the rear of the large auditorium has coffered low ceilings and classical columns.
 The main corridor floor was of marble; the other hall floors were of quarter-sawed oak; and the classroom floors were made of hard maple.
 Most of the toilet and shower rooms were finished in tile, marble and porcelain.

 The ground floor is below street level.
 The second floor is at street level, and its two perpendicular wings connect at a 45-degree angle with a heavily decorated Corinthian porch or pavilion.
 This overlooks Jones Stadium, named after the first Assistant Principal of the school, R. Randolph Jones.
 The stadium, seating 12,000, was one of the first major concrete stadiums built in the country.
 Semicircular steps lead up to the main entrance to the school built of concrete and tile.
 At the top of the steps are six terra cotta pillars supporting a pediment and entablature bearing the school's name.

 On each side of the steps are brick and terra cotta-trimmed bases, holding cast-iron candelabra.
 Above the front doors a bronze tablet bears these words: "'A Cultivated Mind is the Genius of Democracy: It is the Only Dictator that Free Men Acknowledge and the Only Security that Free Men Desire' -- Mirabeau B. Lamar."